Co-defendant in 2018 triple murder assessed 16 years for accessory

 All Conard had to do was make a phone call, District Judge Dawn Moody said.
 A phone call, she said, possibly could have saved the young father and daughter's lives, as well as removed Conard from the place in which he found himself before her Tuesday.

-After more than three and a half years in court, the case against those responsible for the deaths of Fletcher, Ramon Brown and Maziah Brown drew to a close with Conard's blind plea.
+After more than 3½ years in court, the case against those responsible for the deaths of Fletcher, Ramon Brown and Maziah Brown drew to a close with Conard's blind guilty plea.

-Conard's co-defendant, Keenan Burkhalter, was sentenced to three terms of life in prison plus 35 years in early June after a jury in late May convicted him of three counts of first-degree murder and one count of first-degree arson in the deaths.
+Conard's co-defendant, Keenan Burkhalter, was sentenced to three terms of life in prison plus 35 years in early June after a jury convicted him in late May of three counts of first-degree murder and one count of first-degree arson.

 People are also reading…

-Later autopsy reports would show two of the three victims, though each were shot in the head, did not die immediately and were thus subjected to the effects of the fire.
+Autopsy reports would show that two of the three victims — though each had been shot in the head — did not die immediately and were thus subjected to the fire.

-Assistant District Attorney Kevin Gray, who prosecuted the case, said detectives connected the purchase of the lighter fluid via surveillance footage to a lifted SUV with a particularly loud exhaust system, and a warrant officer just so happened to hear the same rumbling through downtown the day a bulletin was released on the suspect vehicle.
+Assistant District Attorney Kevin Gray, who prosecuted the case, said detectives connected the purchase of the lighter fluid via surveillance footage to an SUV with a particularly loud exhaust system.
+A warrant officer just happened to hear the same rumbling through downtown the day a bulletin was released on the suspect vehicle, he said.
 Conard was at the wheel and later confessed.

 In arguing for a lighter sentence, Conard's attorney, M.J.
-Denman, asked Moody to consider that Conard had been segregated from the general population at the Tulsa County jail for his own protection since his arrest more than three years ago, and that in his experience as a lawyer, none of his clients have shown as much remorse as Conard.
+Denman, said that in his experience as a lawyer, none of his clients has shown as much remorse as Conard.

 Gray said he considered Moody's judgment appropriate and fair.